-In view of this threat, the United States government recently issued a rare public warning that these hackers had breached certain networks.
+In view of this threat, the United States government recently issued a rare public warning.
+It stated that these hackers had breached certain networks.

-Nuclear, Energy, Aviation, Water & Critical Manufacturing Have Been Targeted
+Nuclear, Energy, Aviation, Water & Critical Manufacturing Have Been Targets

-In a report distributed via e-mail, the US Department of Homeland Security and Federal Bureau of Investigation warned several entities about the potential hacking activities.
-These include the nuclear, energy, aviation, water and critical manufacturing industries have been targeted along with government entities in attacks dating back to at least May.
+In an email report, the US Department of Homeland Security and Federal Bureau of Investigation warned several entities about the potential hacking activities.
+These include the nuclear, energy, aviation, water and critical manufacturing industries, along with government entities.
+As such, attacks have been present since May of this year.

 The agencies warned that hackers had succeeded in compromising some targeted networks, but did not identify specific victims or describe any cases of sabotage.

-The report said the objective of the attackers’ was to compromise organisational networks with malicious e-mails and tainted websites to obtain credentials for accessing computer networks of their targets.
+The report said the objective of the attackers’ was to compromise organisational networks with malicious e-mails.
+It also tainted websites to obtain credentials for accessing computer networks of their targets.

 Remain Vigilant for New Threats

 The US authorities have been monitoring the activity for months, which they initially detailed in a confidential June report.

-That document which was privately distributed to firms at risk of attacks, described a narrower set of activity focusing on the nuclear, energy and critical manufacturing sectors.
+Moreover, that document was privately distributed to firms at risk of attacks.
+It described a narrower set of activity focusing on the nuclear, energy and critical manufacturing sectors.

-The Department of Homeland Security declined to elaborate on the information in the report or say what prompted the government to go public with the information now.
+However, the Department of Homeland Security declined to elaborate on the information in the report.
+They also didn’t comment on what prompted the government to go public with the information now.

-“The technical alert provides recommendations to prevent and mitigate malicious cyber activity targeting multiple sectors and reiterates our commitment to remain vigilant for new threats,” it said.
+“The technical alert provides recommendations to mitigate and prevent malicious cyber activity targeting multiple sectors and reiterates our commitment to remain vigilant for new threats,” it said.

-Security researchers said the report described an escalation in targeting of infrastructure in Europe and the US that had been noted in recent reports from private firms, including Symantec.
+Security researchers said the report described an escalation in the targeting of infrastructure.
+Specifically, private firms in Europe and the US had been targets in recent reports, including Symantec.